Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

-Abilene's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Abilene's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
-When it comes to cost of living, the local workforce reflects a more relaxed labor market where service providers compete on price as much as reputation.
+When it comes to cost of living, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
 This is a city where locals know the best deals and newcomers pay the "I just moved here" premium.

 What Matters Most